 Ichi Ban Trophy - recognises all conventionally ballasted and open race record holders since the race began in 1945 and is awarded each year a race record is broken.

 - Teams shall comprise of three boats representing a Country, State or Yacht Club.

 - All three boats shall be entered in the IRC category of the Rolex Sydney Hobart Yacht Race 2019.

 - One boat must have a TCC less than 1.300

 - To represent a country the owners of the three boats must be permanent residents of that Country.

 - To represent a State the owners of the three boats must be permanent residents in that State.

-- To represent a Yacht Club the owners shall be members of the same Yacht Club.
+- To represent a Yacht Club the owners must be members of that Yacht Club.